severin-lemaignan/attention-tracker/README.md

 ```
 $ mkdir build && cd build
-$ cmake ..
+$ cmake -DCMAKE_BUILD_TYPE=Release ..
 $ make
 ```

-By default, only the ROS nodes are compiled.
-You can compile as well stand-alone tools (for instance, to detect faces in a video) by calling `cmake` with the parameter `WITH_TOOLS=TRUE`:
+**Do not forget to enable Release mode, otherwise the performances will be terrible.**

+You can test the result with:
 ```
-$ cmake -DWITH_TOOLS=TRUE ..
+$ ./gazr_show_head_pose ../share/shape_predictor_68_face_landmarks.dat
 ```

-Finally, to install the library and the executables:
+Finally, if desired, you can install the library and the executables:

 ```
 $ make install
 ```

+By default, only the sample tools are built (CMake parameter `WITH_TOOLS=ON`).
+See below for ROS support.

 ROS support
 -----------